summerturn/Summerlyn-Turner-Portfolio/Pathloom-GIS-Technical-Assessment/Data-Processing-Example.md

 Here is the databoxes as they appear TRAPPED in the ESDAT web interface.
 ![DataboxExample1](https://github.com/summerturn/Summerlyn-Turner-Portfolio/assets/55452231/16c80aef-2ad4-4ec9-9943-16282e408cd1)

 Here are the formatted databoxes in an excel sheet, ready to be pasted into an mxd or further edited!
-I created a Horizontal and Vertical variation that the team can choose between depding on need.
+I created a Horizontal and Vertical variation that the team can choose between depending on need.

 ![DataboxExample3](https://github.com/summerturn/Summerlyn-Turner-Portfolio/assets/55452231/542bd3b5-f0d0-42d8-9f6a-9fd88beb7882)